 Anderson’s Candy Shop: Since 1919 in Chicago and 1926 in Richmond, four generations of the Anderson family have been making homemade fudges, caramels, truffles and chocolate candies.
 I loved the toffee and the coconut candy dipped in dark chocolate.
 10301 N. Main.

-Before or after dinner you might try the Olive Black Martini and Wine Lounge, across the street, at 5607 Broadway.
+Before or after dinner you might try a cocktail at the Olive Black Lounge, across the street, at 5607 Broadway.

-Panino’s: Just down from Paisano’s, the owners opened Panino’s which, a casual Italian sandwich shop and crab shack.
+Seaside Prime by Paisano’s: Just down from Paisano’s, the owners opened Seaside Prime (formerly Panino’s Seafood House), a casual fine-dining spot for seafood and steaks.
 They recently opened a larger bar and dining room in the back.
 I loved the lobster roll and highly recommend that you try it.
 I was glad that I could join friends there for lunch.
 5628 Broadway.

 Finery & Finishes: At 10315 N. Main, this is a small, attractive boutique offering women’s clothing and accessories.